A bent frame can turn every drive into a safety risk, even if your vehicle still “feels” mostly normal.

 Visible gaps between body panels or uneven doors

 Visible gaps between body panels or uneven doors often signal a bent vehicle frame.
-If you notice these gaps in car body panels, it’s essential to pay attention.
-Here are some signs to look for:
+If you notice these gaps in car body panels, it’s essential to pay attention rather than assume it’s just “cosmetic.”
+Some key signs include:

-- Doors that don’t close properly or stick
+- Doors that don’t close properly or tend to stick

 - Uneven spaces between the hood and fenders